The European Parliament has five elements:

 The policy-specialised Committees examine proposals and amend them, if needed, before the plenary meeting, where the Parliament will sit to vote on the legislation.
 A rapporteur is also appointed: s/he is an MEP who drafts a report on the proposal which is put to the European Parliament before the plenary session.

 All the meetings of the European Parliament are held in public and are attended by those who want to influence the legislation – lobbyists, officials from the Council, members of national governments (Shackleton, 2012, p.134).

 Watch this video from the European People’s Party to gain a better understanding of the working of the Committees:

-The Secretariat is an internal administration of the European Parliament.
+The Secretariat is the internal administration of the European Parliament.
 As you remember, it sits in Luxembourg.
 From there, it organises plenary meetings, co-ordinates the legislative work, and offers technical and expert assistance to the Parliament.
 It employs:

 - around 2,000 translators and interpreters

 - around 1,000 assistants to European Parliament groups